Rep. Jim Jordan refuses to cooperate with Jan. 6 committee investigating Capitol attack

 House Minority Leader Kevin McCarthy (R-Calif.) had sought to put Jordan, along with Rep. Jim Banks (R-Ind.) on the select committee, but House Speaker Nancy Pelosi (D-Calif.) prevented it, citing their “statements and actions” and the need to ensure “the integrity of the investigation.”

-The committee has subpoenaed dozens of individuals, including prominent advisers to Trump, as part of its efforts to understand what led a pro-Trump mob to storm the Capitol on Jan.
+The committee has subpoenaed dozens of people, including prominent advisers to Trump, as part of its efforts to understand what led a pro-Trump mob to storm the Capitol on Jan.
 6 in a bid to stop the certification of Joe Biden’s election victory.
 Stephen K. Bannon and former White House chief of staff Mark Meadows have declined to cooperate, and lawmakers have voted to find them in contempt of Congress.

 However, the committee has sought sitting lawmakers’ voluntary collaboration, as its members examine whether they have the power to compel Republican members of Congress to testify.
 Thompson, the committee chairman, said on NBC’s “Meet The Press” on Jan.
 2 that if it was confirmed that the committee had the power to subpoena lawmakers, “there’ll be no reluctance on our part.”